- Price: 170 USD

 More than enough to keep air flowing through your build.

-There is not Custom-water cooling obvious support or features, but I did not expect a first-time builder motherboard to feature any.
+There is no Custom-water cooling support or features, but I did not expect a first-time builder motherboard to feature any.
 So no worries there.

 AURA Sync Effect

 We have an Addressable RGB strip nested under the chipset heat-shield.

 We also have 3 RGB connectors :